Form 1040-V: Payment voucher explained – when, where, and how to pay your taxes

 Bottom line: Should you use Form 1040-V or pay online?

 If you prefer mailing a check, Form 1040-V is essential for ensuring your payment is properly processed.
-However, electronic payments are faster, safer, and preferred by the IRS.
+However, electronic payments are faster, safer, and encouraged by the IRS.

 For most taxpayers, paying online via IRS Direct Pay or another electronic method is the easiest way to settle your tax bill without the risk of mail delays.